The Newton Institute aims to maximise the benefit of its scientific programmes to the UK mathematical science community in the following ways:

 Current Participants Willing to Speak Elsewhere

 All long-term participants in INI programmes are encouraged to give seminars at, or to make short visits to, UK institutions outside Cambridge during their stay.
-In the academic year 2012/2013, 125 participants delivered a total of 204 seminars in 40 different institutions.
+During 2014/15, 48 participants delivered a total of 79 seminars in 34 different institutions.

 To support this activity, the Institute will cover the travel expenses involved for any participant who is formally invited to speak at another institution; the host institution is expected to cover any accommodation and incidental costs.

-To assist organisers of seminar series at UK Universities in their search for relevant speakers, the Newton Institute maintains a register of those of its participants who are visiting from overseas for a period of at least two weeks, and who have indicated their willingness to give lectures or seminars elsewhere during their stay.
-This register of Current Participants Willing to Speak Elsewhere lists their contact details, visit dates and key subject areas.
+To assist organisers of seminar series at UK Universities in their search for relevant speakers, INI maintains a register of those of its participants who are visiting from overseas for a period of at least two weeks, and who have indicated their willingness to give lectures or seminars elsewhere during their stay.
 Arrangements are normally made directly with the speaker via the email address given, however, the Institute will be happy to assist in cases where there are difficulties in making direct arrangements.

 Open for Business